 We should note that different formulas or provisions of formulas require different types of information in order to calculate appropriate use of the guidelines.
 Prior to 2000, percentage-expressed child support orders were common; thus in sole placement cases during that time period, it is not necessary to know the incomes of the parties in order to calculate the appropriateness of the order.
 The only required pieces of information were the number of children involved in the order, and the fact of sole placement.
-With the near-elimination of percentage-expressed orders, it becomes necessary to know the income of the payor in sole-placement cases.
-Another change is that in unequal-shared placement cases, it was not necessary to know the income of the greater-time parent prior to 2004.
+With the near-elimination of percentage-expressed orders, it becomes necessary to know the income of the greater-time parent prior to 2004.
 With the 2004 guidelines, however, the incomes of both parents, as well as the number of children, and the exact timeshare, are necessary in order to calculate the appropriate order amount.

 After we calculate the guidelines-prescribed order amount for the case, we transform both it and the actual order amount into a percentage of the payor's income.
 If the calculated guidelines percentage is within one percentage point of the actual percentage, then we consider that order consistent with the guidelines (for example, if the order should be 17 percent of the payor's income, we consider actual orders between 16 and 18 percent of the payor's income to be consistent with the guidelines).
-With some slight changes made in consultation with BCS staff, this corresponds with the methods used to define consistency in previous IRP reports.
+With some slight changes made in consultation with BCS staff,9 this corresponds with the methods used to define consistency in previous IRP reports.

-&lt;sup>9The methods to define consistency have varied across the previous IRP reports from different authors.
+9The methods to define consistency have varied across the previous IRP reports from different authors.
 Changes from the most recent previous report (Brown and Cancian, 2007) include the addition of serial family cases in our calculations; the consideration of child support orders that occur within 6 months of the paternity hearing, the